saranyamohandas/burger/README.md

 * After submitting the form, the new item is added to database.

+* App displays two list for user.
+One available items for user to devour and devoured item that cdan be deleted by user.

-* In the UI, list is displayed and user can devour it.
-When User devour an item, the item gets updated in the database and not available for further for the user.
+* When User devours an item, the item gets updated in the database and not available further for the user.

-* Devoured item appears on another list where User can delete it from UI and database.
+* Devoured item appears on another list where User can delete it from UI and the item is deleted from database as well.

 * Below is the snapshot of the application -